 You are not going to see instant results.
 While proper techniques will help you increase your vocal volume, it isn’t something that will happen in a few days, weeks, or even months.
 It can take even the best singers in the world years to achieve the results they want, so if you’re only just starting out, it will take you time to get to the skill you’re trying for.

 Your voice is produced from your vocal folds.

 When you’re breathing, your vocal folds open, and when you’re not, they close tight.
 When you sing (or talk), they open only enough that some air flows through the folds.

 What does this mean for you?
 Breathing out too much while singing means that you lose some amount of voice quality, and makes you run out of air quickly.
-Controlling the airflow and making sure that there is a steady and constant stream of air passing through your vocal chords will help make sure that you can keep the power and volume of your voice steady and high.
+Controlling the airflow and making sure that there is a steady and constant flow of air passing through your vocal cords will help make sure that you can keep the power and volume of your voice steady and high.

 8. Your Tongue Can Help With High Notes

 As discussed, starting with your head volume can damage your voice if you haven’t practiced and trained your chest voice first.
 However, there will be times where you need to sing higher notes loudly.

 You can use your tongue to help control the high notes.

 If the back of your tongue is dipping down when you are singing, it can make your head voice sound breathy and lack power.
 Be aware of what you’re doing with your tongue and focus on keeping the back of your tongue lifted – this can help you not only increase the power of your voice but also control your pitch better.

 This is especially important when you getting ready to perform a particular song or set.